Chapter 15:

 I tried backing away.
 "I'm sorry, I really have no interest in the topic, so—"

 "Pareidolia is seeing the familiar in the unfamiliar.
 We've evolved to the point of fearing the unknown, but that's superfluous.
 Death is guaranteed for everyone, so why fear it?
-Live alongside death.
+Live alongside death!
 It grants only respite, whether alive or dead!
 Embrace death now so you're ready when your time eventually comes!"

 "I'm sorry, we don't allow solicitation within the store," Mogami said.
 Veins on his muscular arms popped, likely under massive stress of being held back.
-Virulent eyes exerting pure animosity pierced the old man.
+Virulent eyes exerting pure rage pierced the old man.
 "Please leave."

-The old man sighed and put on his fedora again, angling it downwards.
+The old man sighed and put on his fedora again, tipping it downwards.
 "Death comes for everyone whether they're ready or not, Mogami.
 I feel our light is already shining down on you—you need only be nudged in the right direction.
 Seek us out when you desire absolution from oblivion."

 Is it over?
-My weak knees buckled, and my ass plopped onto the floor.
+My weak knees buckled, and my ass plopped down onto the floor.
 I couldn't stop myself from trembling.

 "T-Thanks . . ."